What Does it Mean to Be Non-weightbearing?

-The term non-weightbearing, sometimes prescribed simply as N.W.B., refers to restrictions placed on you immediately after surgery.
+The term non-weightbearing, sometimes prescribed simply as "N.W.B.," refers to restrictions placed on you immediately after surgery.
 You will be advised to avoid putting the surgically repaired foot on the floor.
 This typically means no weight whatsoever, not even for a second or two whether standing or seated.

 Most people cannot accurately gauge how much weight they're putting on a foot even if they’re just grazing the floor with it.
-Putting any weight on an operated foot or ankle can do damage to the repair that's been done.
+Putting any weight on an operated foot or ankle can damage the repair that's been done.
 Bones need time to heal.
 Plates or screws that may have been added during surgery need the bones to heal around them.
 Adding weight too soon can interrupt this important internal healing process.

 Equally important, surgical wounds heal better when they are not stressed by weight.
 Incisions such as those for an Achilles tendon repair or a fracture repair can particularly benefit from being non-weightbearing, but all procedures that involve surgical cutting need a period of no weight so incisions can heal.

 In addition, a period of non-weightbearing also helps reduce swelling, which is common after foot or ankle surgery.
 Keeping swelling down will help tissues heal more quickly, and sometimes elevation helps control pain.

 How will I get around?

 If your foot and ankle orthopaedic surgeon has said that avoiding any weight on your foot is essential to healing, there are several options to consider for maintaining mobility.